carlsebolino/carlsebolino/README.md

 </div>
 Hardworking, passionate software developer experienced in developing and maintaining web applications.
 Capable of working with variety of technologies and software solutions, and managing databases.
 Motivated to learn and apply new skills.
 Comfortable collaborating in team environments.

-- 🔭 I’m currently working on several Django projects
+- 🔭 I’m currently working on several Django / Flask projects.
-- 🌱 I’m currently learning DevOps
+- 🌱 Constantly learning to develop software.
-- 📫 How to reach me: carlsebolino.dev@gmail.com
+- 📫 carlsebolino.dev@gmail.com

 ## 🛠️ Tools and technologies I use: